-Liberty Mutual is one of the few U.S. insurers to offer direct access to flood insurance policies underwritten by the National Flood Insurance Program, which handles all flood insurance policies in the United States.
-By contrast, companies such as GEICO and Allstate direct policyholders to NFIP without offering a way to buy flood insurance through them.
+Liberty Mutual is one of the few U.S. insurers to offer direct access to flood insurance policies underwritten by the National Flood Insurance Program, which handles all flood insurance policies in the U.S. By contrast, companies such as Geico and Allstate direct policyholders to NFIP without offering a way to buy flood insurance through them.
 USAA also offers direct access to flood insurance, but it’s limited to military members and their families.

 Liberty Mutual’s key disadvantages include no claims satisfaction guarantee, no on-site quote comparison tool, and no primary health insurance.

 Liberty Mutual doesn’t offer any hard guarantee of satisfaction with the claims process.
 If the company decides not to pay out on a seemingly legitimate claim, you don’t have any financial recourse.

 By contrast, Allstate’s Claim Satisfaction Guarantee waives your auto insurance premium for six months if you find the claims process to be unacceptable for any reason — no questions asked.
 Depending on your premium, that could save you hundreds of dollars.

 You can’t use Liberty Mutual’s website to compare its policy premiums to those offered by other major insurance companies.
 That’s a significant oversight that could draw out your insurance shopping experience and make it difficult to compare apples to apples at different insurers.

 By contrast, Progressive’s website features direct premium comparisons between similar or identical policies from other companies.
 If you’re pressed for time, that’s a big perk — not to mention a reassuring indicator of transparency.

 Although Liberty Mutual is a full-service insurance provider with a wide range of available policies, it’s missing some essential policy types that prevent it from being a true one-stop shop.
 The biggest omission is individual health insurance coverage that complies with the Affordable Care Act.